jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 click **Address List Management" in the left navigation bar to access the contact group management page, and the system will display all the current contact groups and number of contacts in the contact group; user can create, delete, modify the name, or clear the contact group on this page; while the system default contact group cannot be deleted or renamed.
 Click the name of the contact group to enter the contact list page of the group.

-click **Address List Management** through “More” on the “Personal Address List”, then the contact group details of the current contact group will be listed on the right page, as shown in the figure.
+click **Address List Management** through "More" on the "Personal Address List", then the contact group details of the current contact group will be listed on the right page, as shown in the figure.

 Disable

 1.14.7 How to accurately search and print an address list?

 click **Search** at the top left of the personal address list page, then you can search by name, email address, company and other keywords, and sort the search results based on certain rules.
-The “Print” action is available through “More” in the right editing page.
+The "Print" action is available through "More" in the right editing page.

 1.14.8 How to import and export personal address list?

 There are following steps to import the address list:

-1) Click the button “More” and select the file to be imported.
+1) Click the button "More" and select the file to be imported.

 2) Select the import format.

-3) Select “Do not Import Duplication Records” or “Replace the Duplication Records”.
+3) Select "Do not Import Duplication Records" or "Replace the Duplication Records".

 4) click **Start to Import** to complete the action.